Rihan21hash/Agri/README.md

 4. Push to your branch: `git push origin feature/your-feature-name`
 5. Open a pull request against the `main` branch

 Please follow the existing code style and include tests for any new functionality.
-For major changes, open an issue first to discuss the proposal.

 ---